ElliotFriend/ec-crawler-stellar/README.md

 ## Usage

+### GitHub Crawl

+This script can search github for newly added Organization repositories, as well as gather search results for various relevant dependencies.

-Run `poetry run crawl` on the root folder.
+Run `poetry run crawl` in the root folder.
 The script then:

 1. Initializes and loads environment variables.
 2. Reads the local `stellar.toml` file.